Skip to content

 The ERNi-CI doesn’t have enough tensile strength to weld most ductile irons, so it is more suitable for gray and malleable iron.

-This rod cannot tolerate high amounts of sulfur, phosphorous and other impurities found in low-quality gray iron castings.
+This rod cannot tolerate high amounts of sulfur, phosphorous and other impurities found in low-quality castings.
 As a result, the bead may crack longitudinal when it cools down.
-This is called hot cracking.
+We call this hot cracking.

-Another rod you can use is the ERNiCu that, instead of iron (Fe) it contains copper (Cu).
-It offers high ductility and corrosion resistance.
+Another rod you can use is the ERNiCu.
+Instead of iron, it contains copper (Cu) offering high ductility and corrosion resistance.

-However, it might absorb carbon.
-To avoid this, ensure the lowest possible penetration because carbon and copper in the puddle lead to hot cracking.
+However, copper may absorb carbon.
+To avoid this, ensure the lowest possible penetration to avoid hot cracking.

 Can you TIG weld cast iron with mild steel rods?